Published on - 29-06-2018

 Health & Safety Representative

-The premises health and safety representative is the Assistant to the Staffing & Business Leader and will represent the staff with regard to their health and safety at work.
+The premises health and safety representative is the Site Manager and will represent the staff with regard to their health and safety at work.
 They are expected to promote a positive safety culture throughout the premises and carry out the health and safety duties appropriate to their role in accordance with current guidance and legislative requirements.

 Heads of Faculty & Heads of Year